Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

 \subsection{Multiple Source Confirmation}

-One important application of analogue simulation is in the context of universality arguments.
-In such cases the source system is `multiply realisable' in that there are various different physical systems that can be used to implement the analogue simulation.
-Such a notion of `multiply realisability' is intended to be something more than the variation of the material constitution of the source system.
-Such variation would involve keeping fixed the `nomological behaviour' of the source system but changing the material constitution.
-Rather, the situation we are considering is when one varies the modelling frameworks used to construct the analogy, and in doing so considers equations that are syntactically isomorphic but extensionally distinct.

-For example, consider again the dumb hole case.
-Rather than making use of the syntactic isomorphism between BEC and gravitational models we can draw inferences based upon analogue black holes constructed out of traveling refractive index interfaces in nonlinear optical media or `slow light' in moving media \shortcite{carusotto:2008}.
-This is to vary both the material constitution and the nomological behaviour of the analogue system.
+The systems $\mathcal{S}$ and $\mathcal{T}$ discussed in the previous section were assumed to be different \textit{types} of systems and thus have fundamentally different material constitution.
+In the context of analogue experiments for Hawking radiation we could think of $\mathcal{S}$ as a BEC analogue back hole and $\mathcal{T}$ as an astrophysical black hole.
+Of course, as already noted, there are in fact a variety of further types of analogue black holes in addition to the BEC.
+For example, rather than making use of the syntactic isomorphism between BEC and gravitational models we might draw inferences based upon analogue black holes constructed out of traveling refractive index interfaces in nonlinear optical media or `slow light' in moving media \shortcite{carusotto:2008}.

-With such examples in mind, we can extend the analysis of the previous section to consider the case when we have multiple sources each providing independent evidence for the target system modelling framework.
-The expectation would be that adding more source systems should increase the degree of confirmation, but that this increase will eventually reach some `saturation point'.
-This matches the intuition that, given some non-zero (or one) prior probability for the truth of the universality arguments, a small set of different successful realisations of the source system would be enough to provide strong evidence in favour of a hypotheses of regarding analogue behaviour in the target system.
+With such examples in mind, we can extend the analysis of the previous section to consider the case when we have multiple types of sources each providing independent evidence for the target system modelling framework.
+The expectation would be that adding more source systems should increase the degree of confirmation, but that this increase will eventually reach some `saturation point' when we cannot learn any more about the target system by conducting additional analogue experiments.

-Consider a Bayesian network for an $n$-source system (Figure \ref{fig4}).
+Consider a Bayesian network for an $n$-source system (Figure~\ref{fig4}).
 The question we would like to answer is how does the confirmation measure change as one increases the number of different analogue systems providing us with evidence.

 Following the same line of reasoning as the last section we assume: